s364573/Smartpackproject/README.md

 To get started with this project, clone the repository to your local machine and navigate to the `src` directory.
 This directory contains all the source code for the application.

+## Setting Up the variables
+Add the following variables that you got provided in the project submission.
+The file should be named constants.py and should be placed in the utils folder.

 ### Prerequisites

 You will need Python 3.9 or later installed on your machine.
 You will also need the following Python packages: